-The majority of people needing the Society’s services cannot easily reach delivery points in urban and semi-urban areas.
-Our outreach programmes enables the Society to take services closer to clients in communities that need them most, to the benefit of many clients who would otherwise have no access to them.
+A vast majority of the rural community should benefit from the Society’s services, but they cannot easily reach delivery points in urban and semi-urban areas.
+Our outreach programme enables the Society to make services available to clients in communities that need them most and who would otherwise have no access to them.

-The Kha-Ri-Gude Braille Literacy Programme, organized by the National Department of Basic Education and coordinated and supervised by KZNBDS Academy of Learning, has already enabled many Visually-Impaired clients in KZN to become Braille literate with 101 facilitators delivering the basic training to 478 learners throughout our Province.
+The Kha-Ri-Gude Braille Literacy Programme, organised by the National Department of Basic Education, and coordinated and supervised by KZNBDS Academy of Learning, has already enabled many Visually-Impaired clients in KZN to become Braille literate.
+This was made possible with the help of 101 facilitators delivering the basic training to 478 learners throughout our Province.

-Established in 1975, this Association is a self-help group with a membership of 250 people impaired in sight, hearing or both.
-The Association enables such people to get together, socialize as well as empower and develop themselves and each other through social, cultural, sporting and recreational activities.
+The Association enables Blind and Deaf people to get together, socialize, empower and develop themselves and each other through social, cultural, sporting and recreational activities.

-Our clients like others in society must take part in sport.
-We employ two sports co-ordinators to do this work – one each to help people with sight-related and hearing-related disabilities respectively.
+Our clients, like others in society must take part in sport.
+We employ two sports co-ordinators to run with this task.

 We practice Blind cricket and goal ball for Blind people, as well as soccer, netball, volleyball and badminton for people who are Deaf.